roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Quick start/Deploy NGINX applications in ASK clusters.md

         nginx-deploy-55d8dcf755-xspnt   1/1     Running   0          38s
         ```

-6. You can use Horizontal Pod Autoscaler \(HPA\) to automatically scale out the NGINX Deployment when the CPU usage exceeds the scale-out threshold.
-After HPA is enabled, more pod replicas are added for the NGINX Deployment when the CPU usage exceeds the scale-out threshold.
+6. You can use Horizontal Pod Autoscaler \(HPA\) to automatically scale out the Deployment when the CPU usage exceeds the scale-out threshold.
+After HPA is enabled, more pod replicas are added for the Deployment when the CPU usage exceeds the scale-out threshold.

-    1. Run the following command to scale in the number of pod replicas to one for the NGINX Deployment:
+    1. Run the following command to scale in the number of pod replicas to one for the Deployment:

         ```
         kubectl scale deploy nginx-deploy --replicas=1
         ```

+        Expected output:

         ```
         deployment.extensions/nginx-deploy scaled
         ```

-    2. Run the following command to query the state of the NGINX pod:
+    2. Run the following command to query the state of the application pod:

         ```
         kubectl get pod
         ```

+        Expected output:

         ```
         NAME                            READY   STATUS    RESTARTS   AGE